Skip to main content

 • Clear statements of what’s NOT possible

-• Helps LLM refuse inappropriate requests
+• Helps the LLM explain scope or decline inappropriate requests

 • Should match actual system capabilities